 For Super Bowl LIV, the cheapest ticket on the secondary market is trending at $3,900.

 Super Bowl Ticket Quantity Trends

-At three weeks out, there were fewer than 1,000 tickets available on the secondary market in 2017 and 2018, as compared to 2,200 this year.
+At three weeks out, there were fewer than 1,000 tickets available on the secondary market in 2017 and 2018, as compared to 2,200 in 2019.
 In fact, in 2017, there were only 155 tickets available.
 But in both cases, the secondary market was flooded with tickets by two weeks out, which would account for the drop in prices at the one-week mark.
-The closer the games got, the more tickets became available in both years, before fans began pushing prices up again heading into game day.
+The closer the games got, the more tickets become available in both years, before fans began pushing prices up again heading into game day.

 If that information offers any insight, it's this: the best time to buy is about a week before the Super Bowl

 5-Year Super Bowl Year Market History To Explain The 2015 Market Blow Up

 As covered by TicketIQ Founder Jesse Lawrence is The Daily Beast four years ago, 2015 was a ‘busted’ market driven by bad bets that prices would fall, as they had almost every year before.